o-jasper/o-jasper.github.io/eth-entity/grudge_escrow/readme.md

 * Have images of waiting/smiling guys, and add a 'time of delivery', and if funds arent released have them turn grumpy.(TODO have more images)

-* When setting up, show percentages of stake.
-  Red letters if stake is bigger than total.
-(TODO add the CSS and stuff)

 * Get the javascript contract launcher to actually work.